Chiron

 Chiron hero image

-Driver's education today is inconsistent and outdated.
-Programs vary drastically by region, often relying on stressed-out parents or overbooked instructors to fill in the gaps.
-Students are overwhelmed—juggling school, work, and anxiety—while being expected to master one of the most high-risk skills they'll ever use.
+Driver's education is inconsistent and outdated.
+Students are overwhelmed—juggling school, work, and anxiety—while being expected to master one of the most high-risk skills they'll ever learn.
+Chiron is an in-car AI system that provides real-time feedback during actual driving, building confidence through personalized coaching.

 Duration